WebRTC Protocol Stack & Signaling Servers: Architecture, Implementation & Production Configs

 const peerConnection = new RTCPeerConnection(pcConfig);

-// Node.js WebSocket signaling server (ws + uuid)
+// Minimal room-routing signaling server (ws + uuid) with payload validation

 const { WebSocketServer } = require('ws');